 192.168.23.64 netmask 255.255.255.224

-Remember that the first address in the subnet is reserved for multi-casting and the last for broadcasting - you always lose two addresses in a subnet.
+Remember that the first address in the subnet is reserved as the network address and the last for broadcasting - you always lose two addresses in any subnet.

 The following table shows the relationship between the 'slash' form and the subnet mask - starting with a base address of 0:

 192.168.23.0/24 (subnet mask 255.255.255.0) 192.168.23.0/24 (256 IPs - subnet mask 255.255.255.0) 192.168.23.0/25 (128 IPs - subnet mask 255.255.255.128) 192.168.23.128/26 (64 IPs - subnet mask 255.255.255.192) 192.168.23.192/27 (32 IPs - subnet mask 255.255.255.224) 192.168.23.224/28 (16 IPs - subnet mask 255.255.255.240) 192.168.23.240/29 (8 IPs - subnet mask 255.255.255.248) 192.168.23.248/30 (4 IPs - subnet mask 255.255.255.252)